tifff-wang/PortionWise-Backend/README.md

 This playground project demonstrates a clean architecture implementation for a C# .NET backend with embedded Sqlite.

-The project structure follows the principles of clean architecture, ensuring the separation of concerns and enhancing maintainability and testability.
-The main components of this architecture are Controllers, Services, Repositories, Data Access Objects (DAOs), API, and different data models such as DTO, BO, Entity, and DL.

 ## Recent Updates

 To practice the implementation of caching mechanism that enhances performance and reduce dependency on real-time API calls, I have integrated an external API to retrieve nutritional data based on the ingredients of a recipe and store the retrieved nutrition data in a dedicated NutritionEntity within the database.

 ## Project Structure

+The project structure follows the SOLID principle by implementing a clean architecture, ensuring the separation of concerns and enhancing maintainability and testability.
+The main components of this architecture are Controllers, Services, Repositories, Data Access Objects (DAOs), API, and different data models such as DTO, BO, Entity, and DL.

 The project is organized into several layers, each responsible for a specific part of the application's functionality: